Want to install a WordPress plugin but not sure how?

 Lastly, most premium plugins require you to verify your license by entering a license key or signing into your account through WordPress.
 Be sure to do this so you receive the plugin’s latest updates.

-Installing a WordPress plugin via a file manager
+Installing WordPress plugins via a file manager

 There may come a time where you’ll need to install a plugin by uploading its folder directly to your WordPress installation through what’s known as a file manager.
 You can also use dedicated file transfer protocol clients.